We recycle for you

 What should I keep in mind when burning garden waste?

-Never leave a bonfire unattended: Fires that get out of control can quickly become dangerous and lead to fire and smoke spreading further than intended.
+• Never leave a bonfire unattended: Fires that get out of control can quickly become dangerous and lead to fire and smoke spreading further than intended.

-Let your neighbours know: A quick heads-up gives them time to close windows, bring in washing, or make other arrangements.
+• Let your neighbours know: A quick heads-up gives them time to close windows, bring in washing, or make other arrangements.

-What are the best bonfire alternatives to use?
+What are the best bonfire alternatives?

-If you want to avoid smoke, complaints, and the risk of fines, there are safer and more eco-friendly ways to dispose of garden waste than burning it.
-Here are some of the best alternatives to bonfires:
+If you want to avoid smoke, complaints, and the risk of fines, there are cleaner, lower-smoke ways to dispose of garden waste than burning it.

-This is one of the most sustainable alternatives to a bonfire.
+• Composting at home: This is one of the most sustainable alternatives to a bonfire.
 It turns grass cuttings, leaves, and branches into nutrient-rich material you can use in your garden next year.
 It also reduces waste going to landfill and improves your soil naturally.

-Most councils provide garden waste recycling facilities where you can drop off branches, hedge trimmings and leaves.
+• Local recycling centres: Most councils provide garden waste recycling facilities where you can drop off branches, hedge trimmings and leaves.
 This keeps your garden clear without the risks that come with open fires.

 Can I use a skip for garden waste?